FAQs

 Can someone get SUBLOCADE at a pharmacy?

 No, SUBLOCADE is not available in retail pharmacies.
 SUBLOCADE must be prescribed, obtained, and administered by a healthcare provider.
-If the healthcare provider practices in an office‑based setting, then he/she must be waivered to prescribe SUBLOCADE.
+Only healthcare providers with a current registration number from the Drug Enforcement Administration that includes Schedule III authority can prescribe SUBLOCADE.

 What if a dose of SUBLOCADE is missed?